kwafoawua/Footbooking/README.md

 1. git checkout develop
 2. Cuando se hagan cambios: git add [file names]
 3. git commit
-⋅⋅1.Reglas para crear un commit
+a.
+Reglas para crear un commit
-⋅⋅2.Separate subject from body with a blank line ⋅⋅3.Limit the subject line to 50 characters ⋅⋅4.Capitalize the subject line
+b.
+Separate subject from body with a blank line
+c.
+Limit the subject line to 50 characters
+d.
+Capitalize the subject line
-⋅⋅5.Do not end the subject line with a period
+e.
+Do not end the subject line with a period
-⋅⋅6.Use the imperative mood in the subject line ⋅⋅7.Wrap the body at 72 characters
+f.
+Use the imperative mood in the subject line
+g.
+Wrap the body at 72 characters
-⋅⋅8.Use the body to explain what and why vs. how ⋅⋅9.https://chris.beams.io/posts/git-commit/ leer para más información.
+h.
+Use the body to explain what and why vs. how
+i. https://chris.beams.io/posts/git-commit/ leer para más información.
 4. Cuando quieran subir sus cambios al repositorio para que los demas lo vean git push origin develop